Moments That Inspired Our Mission

 Reach Out and Read – Celebrating Literacy & Connection

-In August 2021, I had the honor of collaborating with Reach Out and Read of Greater New York, a nonprofit that gives young children a strong foundation by incorporating books into pediatric care and encouraging families to read aloud together.that gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.
+In August 2021, I had the honor of collaborating with Reach Out and Read of Greater New York, that gives young children a strong foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.

 Through a network of more than 230 medical programs across New York City, Reach Out and Read partners with pediatric providers who give children a prescription for reading.
 They offer a book at every well visit and guide parents on how to build strong, loving connections through shared reading.